Frequently Asked Questions

 Depending on your previous degree and credits, a maximum of 63 lower level course credit hours and 20 upper level course credit hours can be transferred.
 Only course credits with a grade of D or better will transfer, with the exception of Freshman Composition (or its equivalent), which must be at least a grade of C.

-Can I take courses with both Delhi and the community college and still be eligible
+Can I take courses with both Delhi and the community college and still be eligible for full-time status?

 Through the Visiting Student Agreement between Delhi and the community college, students may take courses at both institutions to meet the minimum course credit requirements mandated by federal and state regulations for financial aid.
 Any combination of credits is acceptable, although it is required that students take at least one of their courses each semester through Delhi.
 Visiting Student forms may be picked up from your advisor or the Financial Aid Office at Delhi or the community college.

 All of your financial aid will be processed by the SUNY Delhi Financial Aid Office.
-Click here for details.

 Upon acceptance to the program, you will be assigned a Delhi advisor on the community college campus who will guide you through the registration and scheduling process.
 Your advisor holds regular office hours and is available outside of class.